-Clockify is primarily a work hours tracker that helps you track time you spend on projects, get data that shows how productive you are (weekly, monthly or yearly), as well as calculate billable hours and payroll.
+Clockify is primarily a work hours tracker that helps you track time you spend on projects, get data that shows how productive you are (weekly, monthly, or yearly), as well as calculate billable hours and payroll.

 Tracking time easy and can be done with one click.
 Just type in what you’re working on, and start the timer.
-When you click end, timer adds your coding activities to a list of your time entries.
+When you click end, the timer adds your coding activities to a list of your time entries.

 You can also add time manually and fill timesheet at the end of the day so you know how much time you’ve spent on each project.

 Later, you analyze how much time you’ve spent on each project in reports.

 To make work more interesting (and more likely to hold your focus), Clockify can also help you gamify the process of coding.
 Just set estimates for each task, track time for them, and try to beat the estimated time in a race against the clock.

 If you’re a Mac user, you can implement the Pomodoro technique and make use of Clockify’s Pomodoro timer, which you can choose in the apps’ preferences.
 With this timer, you can set break time (considered important by various studies) and work time, and let the system remind you when it’s time to focus on each.

 F.lux is a cross-platform that adjusts the color temperature of your display, to help your eyes rest, and ensure you can work on your programming tasks in a quality way, longer.